Useful contacts

 Department for Work and Pensions (DWP)

-Provide a range of benefits and services for people who are ill or disabled and their carers, including the Disability Living Allowance.
+The DWP offer a rang of allowances and services for people who are ill or disabled and their carers.

 Department for Social Communities